RajeevRanjan2015/K-Mean-Clustering-Project/README.md

  ## Result:

-The are total of 5 clusters we are able to extract from the data set.The clusters were namely Target, Standard, Careless, Sensible, and Careful.
+The are total of 5 clusters we are able to extract from the data set.The clusters were namely Target, Standard, Careless, Sensible, and Careful.<br/>
-Target: The annual income and spending score are higher
+<b>Target</b>: The annual income and spending score are higher.<br />
-Standard: The annual income and spending score both are in mid range.
+<b>Standard</b>: The annual income and spending score both are in mid range.<br />
-Careless: Annual income are less but the spends more.
+<b>Careless</b>: Annual income are less but the spends more.<br />
-Careful: Annual income on higher side but they spends less.
+<b>Careful</b>: Annual income on higher side but they spends less.<br />
-Sensible: Both annual income and spending score are on lower side means their income are less so they donot spends more.
+<b>Sensible</b>: Both annual income and spending score are on lower side means their income are less so they donot spends more.<br />

 The process based on the Elbow method and WCSS=Within cluster sum of square parameter to decide the number of clusters we can have.